 That became the cornerstone of the E.U.’s views today.

-1995: The Early Days of Data Privacy in the Digital Age
+1995: The Early Days of Germany Privacy Laws in the Digital Age

 While the foundational bricks of modern data privacy have been laid over the past century, 1995 was the year that ushered in today’s legal framework for the treatment and protection of digital information.